2:38 PM

 Elevation: 7,700 ft. - 7,900 ft.

 This is both a hiking and biking trail.
 The trail starts behind the Post Office on Puppy Smith Road.
-The first two miles of the trail are paved and then becomes a dirt trail after crossing Cemetery Lane.
+The first two miles of the trail are paved and before becoming a dirt trail after crossing Cemetery Lane.

 Hunter Creek (EASY - MODERATE)